 Where to Buy

-- Equipped with XFX Double Dissipation Cooling Technology for optimal cooling and performanc.
+- Equipped with XFX double dissipation cooling technology for optimal cooling and performance.
 Minimum power requirement is 500 watts.
 Memory clock true: 8.0GHz, boost OC+: 8.1GHz

 The RX580 8GB version is considered the best option between a GTX 1060 6GB and a GTX 1070.
 Plus, they cost much less than the latter.
 This card is more than good for gaming; but what about mining?
 The profitable secret in the RX 500 series lies in the two words: "Dual BIOS".
 Most manufacturers have included a BIOS switch which can be enabled by turning the PC off, turning the switch, and powering the PC on again.
 This will result in increased hashrates right out of the box without needing to overclock the card.